dksah1/otp-app/README.md

-# OTP Verification Application
+# OTP APP

-A simple yet robust application for handling 6-digit OTP (One-Time Password) verification flows.
 This application includes both frontend and backend components that work together to provide a seamless verification experience.

 ## Features